karolinasniezek/ai-chat-langflow/README.md

 Once the project is set up and running, you can use it to process data, generate embeddings, store them in Astra DB, and perform searches through the search query component.
 The results will be shown in real-time, allowing you to interact with the database directly.

+# Chatbot Application with Langflow and Langchain

+## Data Loading and Preparation

+Components Used:
+- `File Component`
+- `Split Text`
+- `OpenAI Embeddings`

+The first part of the workflow is concerned with loading the data and preparing it for further processing.

+### File Component:

+Data is loaded from a CSV or other text-based files.
+The File component is used to upload the dataset to Langflow.

+### Split Text:

+Once the data is loaded, it's split into manageable chunks (or "text blocks").
+This allows for more efficient processing and ensures that the chatbot can analyze smaller portions of text at a time.
+The chunk size is adjustable, and for example, 1000 words per chunk is a typical setting.
+This approach makes it easier to process large files, especially when dealing with large-scale textual datasets.

+### OpenAI Embeddings:

+After splitting, each text chunk is passed through OpenAI’s embedding model (e.g., text-embedding-3-small), which converts the text into numerical vectors (embeddings).
+These embeddings represent the semantic meaning of the text, enabling the chatbot to search for similar queries or text later on.